bnb/awesome-hyper/README.md

 * [hyper-ayu](https://www.npmjs.com/package/hyper-ayu) - Theme based on the Ayu Theme for Sublime Text
 * [hyper-ramda](https://www.npmjs.com/package/hyper-ramda) - Theme inspired by the RamdaJS REPL
 * [hyper-peacock](https://www.npmjs.com/package/hyper-peacock) - A Peacock theme for Hyper.
+* [hyper-sierra](https://github.com/licatajustin/hyper-sierra) - A dark theme for Hyper inspired by the Sierra Nevada.
+* [hyper-sierra-vibrancy](https://github.com/licatajustin/hyper-sierra-vibrancy) - A dark theme with vibrancy for Hyper inspired by the Sierra Nevada.